 You’ll be given plenty of help and support in stepping up to A level and throughout the course.
 In addition to classes and seminars, you can get one-to-one support when needed.
 Our small class sizes and commitment to individual attention mean that we can give you a very high level of support on your journey towards university or employment.

-A variety of guest speakers offering a range of perspectives will come in to talk to you during the course and you will get an opportunity to find out more about the careers people go into after studying Philosophy and related subjects at University.
+A variety of guest speakers offering a range of perspectives may come in to talk to you during the course and you may get an opportunity to find out more about the careers people go into after studying Philosophy, Ethics and Religion and related subjects at University.
 This might be teaching, social work, research, community work, working for charities, chaplaincy and many other careers.
 Speakers may include hospice chaplains, army recruiters, pacifists, environmentalists, Catholic priests, Muslim community leaders, University lecturers and undergraduates.
-As Philosophy and Ethics students, you might want to get involved in a range of activities on offer at Chapeltown Academy, including the Interfaith Society or the Debating Society.
-We will also go on adventurous trips in the UK and abroad, such as Athens for a tour round the ideas of Socrates, Plato and Aristotle.
-Get your thinking caps on and come and study Philosophy and Ethics at Chapeltown Academy!
+We also plan to go on adventurous trips in the UK and abroad, such as Athens for a tour round the ideas of Socrates, Plato and Aristotle.
+Get your thinking caps on and come and study Philosophy, Ethics and Religion at Chapeltown Academy!

 The Academy’s general entry criteria of a minimum of five 4's at GCSE apply.
 A minimum of 4 in English Language is needed to study Philosophy, Ethics and Religion at A Level.
 A GCSE in Religious Studies is not required.

 To find out more about the A Level course, click here, to visit the OCR website.